James-M-Boyette/Hotkeys/Hotkeys.md

 - **Text** will make text bold
 - [ ] will make a check-box
 - [visible text, (no underlining necessary)](https://link.com/) will generate hyperlink
+- <kbd>?</kbd> will make keyboard icon
+- sparkles: ?will make emoji?